- Page Count: 434

 The strongest part for me was probably the individual characters.
 The Fetch was intriguing.
 I liked the Mace.
 Kelsea had a pretty rough personality, but it was well developed and she’s a strong MC.
 And I liked that there was the potential for romance, but the story didn’t revolve around it.
 But again, there was just way too much time spent on each part… like I cared about Javel’s angst over his wife, but not 100+ pages worth of it.

 The poor worldbuilding was by far the most frustrating part.
 Halfway through the book I was still wondering if this was medieval fantasy or some futuristic dystopian world that returned to the Middle Ages.
 And are we in Europe or America or some other mysterious new land??
-It took a really long time to even partially explain “The Crossing,” so my curiosity sort of dulled down to annoyance.
+It took a really long time to even partially explain “The Crossing,” so my curiosity sort of dulled down to irritation.

 I’m mostly holding out judgement until I read the second and third books next week, but I feel like a world this rich should have a stronger story.
 Or just get itself into gear eventually…